jscad/OpenJSCAD.org/packages/io/jscad-tree-experiments/README.md

         * AFTER EACH PASS (re-evaluation of a jscad script) decrement the counter for unused hashes
             * if the counter drops to zero, remove the hash/geometry from the cache

+### RESULTS

+    Everything worked as expected : testing with a sequence of files with shared primitives , some of which where removed, and correctly decached